 It's in Your Best Interest to Take the Drug Test

-If you refuse a drug test, the reality is that the investigator will assume that you are using and act accordingly.
+If you refuse a drug test, the investigator will assume that you are using and act accordingly.
 This is important to know.
-People who are clean rarely refuse to take a drug test even though it does happen.
-In fact, they are more likely to demand a drug test to be cleared of the allegation of drug use than to refuse to take one on principal.
+People who are clean rarely refuse to take a drug test, even though it does happen.
+In fact, they are more likely to demand a drug test to be cleared of the allegation of drug use than to refuse to take one on principle.
 You can refuse on principle, and I've seen it happen.
 However, it’s not a good idea.
 Just take the test.

 If You're Going to Test Positive

 Workers do not get bonuses, perks, or anything else for removals, and there is certainly no quota.
-The policy of CPS is to do everything possible to avoid removal.
-You may not see those policies or think any of those things are being done, but they are.
+The policy is to do everything possible to avoid removal.
+You may not see those policies or notice what's being done to avoid removal, but it's true.